reportportal/reportportal/SECURITY_ADVISORIES.md

 * RP v5: docker pull reportportal/service-api:5.1.1

 ### Acknowledgement
-The issue was reported to ReportPortal Team by an external security researcher.
+The issue was reported to Report Portal Team by an external security researcher.
 Our Team thanks Julien M. for reporting the issue.

 ### Contact